Canada's Einarson claims women's world curling playoff berth with win over Germany | CBC Sports

 Canada's Einarson claims women's world curling playoff berth with win over Germany

-Einarson improved to 8-3 with one game remaining in the round robin against the Czechs.

-Switzerland (11-0) and Sweden (8-3) were also playoff-bound with two draws remaining Friday.
+A playoff berth clinched early had Canada's Kerri Einarson feeling bullish about her women's world curling championship prospects.

+Canada's 9-6 win over the Czech Republic to cap the preliminary round Friday ranked the host country third in the standings with a 9-3 record.

-The top six countries continue playing Saturday for the chance to win a world title Sunday.
+Einarson's 8-5 win over Germany in the morning ensured Canada would be among the top six still playing Saturday to win a world title Sunday.

+Canada takes on sixth-seeded Madeleine Dupont of Denmark (7-5) on Saturday afternoon with the winner advancing to the evening semifinals.

+Silvana Tirinzoni of Switzerland, winner of two consecutive world championships, topped the standings at 12-0 for a bye to the semifinals.

 WATCH | Einarson defeats Germany to clinch playoff spot: